Semantic2D: Enabling Semantic Scene Understanding with 2D Lidar Alone: Semantic2D Dataset

 \subsubsection{Dataset Content}

-During teleoperated navigation, we record the 2D lidar scan data (both range and intensity data) along with map and estimated robot pose (coming from the \texttt{amcl} ROS package).
-In total, we collect \unit[70]{minutes} of raw sensor data at \unit[20]{Hz} in these six different indoor environments.
-The final Semantic2D dataset contains 82,632 tuples, which we divide into three separate subsets for training (70\% of the data), validation during training (10\%), and final testing (20\%).
-To avoid bias across environments in the overall dataset, we use the ratios above to split data from each scene and then combine the scene data together to create the final dataset.
-To avoid bias around any particular time, we split the scene data uniformly at random.
+During teleoperation, we captured 2D lidar scans (range and intensity data), occupancy maps, and robot poses (from the \texttt{amcl} ROS package).
+The dataset comprises \unit[131]{minutes} of raw sensor data recorded at \unit[20]{Hz} across twelve indoor environments, totaling \unit[188,007]{data tuples}.
+These were partitioned into training (70\%), validation (10\%), and testing (20\%) subsets.
+To prevent environmental or temporal bias, data from each scene was split according to these ratios before being combined, with scene-level splits performed uniformly at random.